 How to get to Ubay?

-• How to get to Ubay from Tagbilaran: you just need to go to DAO Terminal, the bus terminal, and take a bus or van to Ubay.
+• How to get to Ubay from Tagbilaran: you just need to go to DAO Terminal, the main bus terminal, and take a bus or van to Ubay.
 The journey takes around 3 hours and the price depends on the bus, but it’s about 150 pesos.

 • How to get to Ubay from Panglao: you can take the bus from the airport that goes along the Alona Beach road to Dao Terminal (50 pesos) or go by tricycle (300 pesos) or taxi (500 pesos).
 It will take between 30 minutes and an hour, depending on what you choose.
 Once there, take the bus or van to Ubay.

 • How to get to Ubay from Anda: take one of the motorelas that go to the Bohol Circumferential Road (if you take it shared, they charge about 20–30 pesos; it’s a fixed price).
-Once there, wait for any bus heading to Ubay.
+Once there, wait for any bus going to Ubay.

 Boats from Ubay to Leyte

 • Bato: Soemco Mariner departs daily at 8:00 and takes 1.5 hours.
 It costs 470 pesos.
 You also have ferries from Medallion Transport.
 They depart at 10:00, 12:00 and 18:00.
 The ticket costs 480 pesos.
-Neither can be booked online.
+Neither of them can be booked online.
 In the opposite direction, from Bato to Ubay, they depart at 8:30, 10:30, 15:00 and 18:00.

 Once in Bato or Hilongos, follow the steps we explain in How to get from Cebu to Pintuyan.